-Replicante is a highly available and scalable service.
+Replicante Core is a highly available and scalable service.

-In Replicante Core the horizontal scaling unit is the cluster.
-This means scaling focuses on managing a large number of clusters rather than few large clusters.
+In Replicante Core the horizontal scaling unit is the managed cluster.
+This means scaling focuses on increasing the number of managed clusters rather then their size.

 High availability is achieved by running multiple instances of the same process.
-Replicante uses a coordinator service (Zookeeper) to ensure that processes do not interfere with each other and that tasks assigned to failed process are taken over.
+Replicante Core uses a distributed coordinator to ensure that processes do not interfere with each other and that duties assigned to failed processes are taken over.

-Details of scaling are provided in the admin manual.
+Details of scaling dependencies are provided in the admin manual.